runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 **Description:**
 Born 5600 BC.

-Founded Dragonhalls, along with ...
+Founded Dragonhalls, along with Eleoth.

 Died 1500 BC, defending Dragonhalls from the Uon collective and rebuffing their incusion into Kita Lau.